skovnats/SVE-Systemic-Verification-Engineering/Community/LightBlackMirror_27112025/README.md

 The multi-AI, multi-document, S.V.E.-integrated analysis reveals a law-like pattern: **risk asymmetry is not deviation — it is equilibrium**.
 The SYSTEM, as formalized in S.V.E.-XII, does not require malevolence; it thrives on *unconscious optimization* for scalability, deniability, and continuity.
 High RAI is its signature efficiency.

 Yet this efficiency stores *δ-debt* — and like all compound interest, dehumanization self-accelerates (S.V.E.-XII Eq.
 1).
-The Christ-Vector (C⃗) is the escape hatch: not religious dogma, but *empirically derived geodesic* (S.V.E.-VIII §5.6, S.V.E.-IV Eq.
+The Christ-Vector ($\vec{C}$) is the escape hatch: not religious dogma, but *empirically derived geodesic* (S.V.E.-VIII §5.6, S.V.E.-IV Eq.
 6).
 Civilizations with *ρ > 0.4* survive; those with *ρ < 0.4* collapse — regardless of GDP, nukes, or alliances.

 The path forward is neither moral exhortation nor revolution — but **architectural inversion**: